parsaeisa/Notes/DevOps/Ansible.md

 One other possible value for this parameter is `latest` which checks the version every time and installs it's last version.

+How does ansible finds out about a tool's state ( To check it is installed or not )?
+It asks the package manager used by os. it can be apt, yum or anything else.

 ### Installing docker

 While installing docker using ansible, no error is shown but when you try `docker --version` it says command not found.